 Between last week’s Carrot Ginger Smoothie post where you learned just how much of a granola muncher I am, and today’s post in which I have touted the good name of Enya more times than a Bone Thugs N Harmony song, you’re starting to see my true colors shining through (don’t pretend like what I just said makes sense…some things are better left nonsensical).

-Let your month of Enya be a steel cut oats month.
-Let it be full of chia seeds and ripe drippy peaches, snuggies, and TV shows that I’ve never heard of.
+Let your steel cut oatmeal be full of chia seeds and ripe drippy peaches, snuggies, and TV shows that I’ve never heard of.

 Steel Cut Oatmeal with Yogurt, Peaches, and Chia Seeds

-In a medium-sized saucepan, bring 1 cup of steel cut oats, 2 cups of water, and 1 cup of full-fat canned coconut milk to a full boil (watch carefully or else the pot will boil over!).
+- In a medium-sized saucepan, bring 1 cup of steel cut oats, 2 cups of water, and 1 cup of full-fat canned coconut milk to a full boil (watch carefully or else the pot will boil over!).
 Reduce heat to a simmer and cook uncovered for 15 to 20 minutes, stirring occasionally, until water is absorbed and oatmeal reaches desired texture.

-Add the sea salt, vanilla extract, chopped peach, and maple syrup to the oatmeal and stir well.
+- Add the sea salt, vanilla extract, chopped peach, and maple syrup to the oatmeal and stir well.

-When ready to serve, pour oatmeal into bowls and divide the chopped walnuts and chia seeds among the bowls.
+- When ready to serve, pour oatmeal into bowls and divide the chopped walnuts and chia seeds among the bowls.
 Serve with desired amount of plain yogurt, pure maple syrup, and milk of choice to taste.